Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 1.7 Build a Social Media Strategy

-Based on the above analysis, you’ll be able to draft a strategy that will help in choosing the right channels and figuring out your content strategy.
+Based on the above analysis, you’ll be able to draft a social media marketing strategy that will help you choose the right channels and figure out your content plan.

 There is nothing stopping you from running your own social media accounts.
 But before that, you’ll have to look into the skills needed to manage various social media platforms.